-CDW = Collision Damage Waiver is Included in all rentals.
-That makes the Self-risk excess of the renter ISK 350.000.
-Prices include Unlimited Kilometres and 24% local Value Added Tax (VAT).
+Full Protection insurance with Zero Excess is included in all rentals.
+Prices also include Unlimited Kilometres and 24% local Value Added Tax (VAT).
 Online payments carry no service charge.

 What extra insurances do you offer?

-According to the Rental Terms And Conditions, the CDW and SCDW do not cover:
+According to the Rental Terms And Conditions, the insurance do not cover:

 - Intentional damages or damages due to gross negligence on the part of the driver.

 - Damages resulting from the driver being under the influence of controlled or illegal substances, or in any other way incapable of driving the vehicle in a safe manner.

 - Damages caused by a race or test driving.

 - Damages caused by war, revolution, civil unrest, or riots.